 Nurse shark and moray eel on Cozumel Paso de Cedral

 Like most of the reefs on Cozumel, Paso de Cedral has a wall and a little bit further towards the island is the actual reef.
 Both parts are completely stunning but totally different.
 Many divemasters combine both dive sites.
-Paso de Cedral is one of the most popular dive sites in Cozumel.
-And for a reason: Especially the green turtles excite many divers.
-Closed to the wall is one of the main turtle feeding area of the Cozumel reef.
-The turtles are accompanied by angel fishs that also feed from the loose coral pieces.
-The nurse sharkand the green moray eal you see in the picture live right at the end of Paso de Cedral under an overhanging rock.
+Paso de Cedral is one of the most popular dive sites in Cozumel, and with good reason: The green turtles especially excite many divers.
+Close to the wall is one of the main turtle feeding area of the Cozumel reef.
+The turtles are usuallyaccompanied by angel fish that also feed from the loose coral pieces.
+The nurse shark and the green moray eal you see in the picture live right at the end of Paso de Cedral under an overhanging rock.
 With some luck both can be seen at the same time.

 The Santa Rosa reef on Cozumel also has a wall and a shallow reef.
-One of the main attractions of the wall arefascinating cave formations in the steep slope.
-Santa Rosa reef is a shallow and easy to dive.
-It is just perfect forbeginning divers and snorkelers.
+One of the main attractions of the wall are fascinating cave formations in the steep slope.
+Santa Rosa reef is shallow and easy to dive.
+It is just perfect for beginner divers and snorkelers.

 Yucab and Tormentos reefs on Cozumel (36 – 60 feet)

 Sea horse on Yucab reef Cozumel

 Like a highway full of corals the Tormentos reef follows Yucab.
 Both dive sites stretch for miles.
 If the currents are strong, divers can glide over the reefs without a single fin kick.
 On those days, both dive sites can easily combined into one single dive.